-Welcome to the first edition of our London Newsletter!
+Welcome to the first edition of your London newsletter!

 Below is a checklist to make sure you are up-to-date.
-All details can be found on the Living Sport London Portal.
+Be sure to visit & bookmark the Living Sport London Portal where all details can be found.

 Passport: A copy of the photo page is needed for our records.

 Medical Records/Emergency Contact Forms: Both of these forms are very important and will be kept on file as we travel in case of an emergency.

 Newsletter Questions & Answers and Accompanying Photos: We want to learn about you!
 Our newsletter will help our London team get to know one another prior to the trip.
 Please submit these items so we can feature you in a future issue.

 Travel Insurance: Policies will be sent directly to your email and should be received in the next two (2) weeks.
 We will provide confirmation via this section in the newsletter when the policies are sent out.